Walking with the Comrades: Summary

-After meeting a with her Naxalite contact, Arundhati Roy starts her long journey deep into the jungles of Chhattisgarh, but not before sharing her thoughts on Operation Green Hunt and life within Indian government-controlled town of Dantewada."In Dantewada the police wear plain clothes and the rebels wear uniforms.
-The jail superintendent is in jail.
-The prisoners are free (three hundred escaped from the old town jail two years ago).
-Women who have been raped are in police custody.
-The rapists give speeches in the bazaar."Between descriptions of what she saw, who she met, and conversations with tribals and communists, the book explores background information to the conflict.
+After meeting a with her Naxalite contact, Roy starts her long journey deep into the jungles of Chhattisgarh, but not before sharing her thoughts on Operation Green Hunt and life within Indian government-controlled town of Dantewada.

+Between descriptions of what she saw, who she met, and conversations with tribals and communists, the book explores background information to the conflict.
 Such subjects include the theft of tribal land by the Indian government, Israel's support for Operation Green Hunt, communist involvements in labour disputes, Hindu missionaries, the caste system, women's rights, and the treatment of cows.
-When not describing background information and her own eyewitness accounts, the book strays into Arundhati's personal thoughts and feelings on what she has seen.
+When not describing background information and her own eyewitness accounts, the book strays into Roy's personal thoughts and feelings on what she has seen.
 She also often talks about human rights abuses at the hands of the Indian government's police and soldiers, including attacks against trade unions, rapes, and killing of civilians.
 During her time with the Naxalites, she met soldiers of the People's Liberation Guerrilla Army (PLGA), whom she described as "heavy hitters" who carry "serious rifles".
 Roy described the most surprising she learned during her time with the Naxalites was that 45% of the PLGA were women, many of whom joined the communists after witnessing attacks on their villages by the Indian government and vigilante groups.
-However, she also described the Maoist organisations as still very patriarchal.
-"I believed that when people take up arms, the violence would inevitably turn against the women in the community.
-In the forest I was disabused of this notion—45% of the Peoples Liberation Guerrilla Army is made up of women.
-Many of them joined after watching the brutal attacks of the police and the government sponsored vigilante groups on their villages."
+However, she described the Maoist organisations as still very patriarchal.